Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 For the V8, you place the vacuum over a trash bin and pull up the run lever.

 The V11 is slightly different.
-You point the vacuum towards the container and then forward a red lever.
+You point the vacuum towards the container and then pull a red lever.

-It isn’t messy to dispose of the contents; there’s just a variation in going about it.
+It isn’t messy to dispose of the contents; there’s just a variation in how to do it.

 In terms of dirt volume, the V11 can hold more – up to 0.77 liters versus the 0.54 liters of the V8.

-So it’s a better option inside large homes since there’s no need to empty it as often.
+Therefore, it’s a better option inside large homes, as there’s no need to empty it as often.

 Filter Comparison